top of page

 Logo Purcell the Musical_edited.png

-PAST, PRESENT AND FANTASY COLLIDE IN COMPOSER HENRY PURCELL'S FEVERISH HALLUCINATIONS
+PAST, PRESENT AND FANTASY COLLIDE IN COMPOSER HENRY PURCELL'S FEVER DREAMS

 A concertplay by award-winning writer Clare Norburn and directed by BAFTA-nominated director Nicholas Renton.

-Interwoven into the text are assorted instrumental and vocal compositions by Purcell which take on a life of their own: from bawdy theatre ballads and joyful celebrations of love, to slow airs, a ‘mad song’, and numbers from his semi-operas.
+Interwoven into the drama are Purcell's compositions: from bawdy theatre ballads and joyful celebrations of love, to slow airs, a ‘mad song’, and numbers from his semi-operas.

 Written in 2018, originally titled Burying the Dead and performed by Ceruleo, the show has been performed at Buxton International Festival, Lake District Summer Music, Saxon Shore Early Music, Baroque at the Edge at LSO St Luke’s, Ryedale Festival, Brighton Early Music Festival and York Early Music Christmas Festival.